Ben-Sullivan-iOS/LystTest/README.md

 The architecture is based on MVP which has the following layers:

-Model - There are two main types of objects Representables which are created by a Presenter and consumed by a View NetworkModels which represent data received from the Network
+Model - There are two main types of objects

+1. Representables which are created by a Presenter and consumed by a View

+2.NetworkModels which represent data received from the Network

 View - The combination of the View and the View Controller.
 The view knows how to consume a representable and how it should appear on screen.
 It does not know anything about the Model or Presenter layers